theju/crypta/README.md

 ## Overview

 Every user either generates OpenPGP keys or loads their existing private key.
-All the passwords are encrypted and stored on the server and so the server has no knowledge of the contents stored on it.
+All the passwords are encrypted on the client-side and stored on the server and so the server has no knowledge of the contents stored on it.

 **Note**: Losing the key or passphrase will result in the passwords becoming inaccessible.